poorva-pohekar/Elevate-Labs-internship/README.md

     - Threshold tuning at 0.3 and 0.5
 4.  # Concept Explanation:
     - Sigmoid function and how logistic regression outputs probabilities

+# TASK-05

+Heart Disease Classification using Decision Trees and Random Forest.
+This project applies machine learning models to predict the presence of heart disease using the **UCI Heart Disease Dataset**.

+1. **Train a Decision Tree Classifier and Visualize the Tree**
+   - Used `sklearn.tree.DecisionTreeClassifier`
+   - Visualized using `plot_tree()`

+2. **Analyze Overfitting and Control Tree Depth**
+   - Compared default vs pruned (`max_depth=4`) trees
+   - Evaluated accuracy and overfitting impact

+3. **Train a Random Forest and Compare Accuracy**
+   - Used `RandomForestClassifier`
+   - Compared with pruned Decision Tree accuracy

+4. **Interpret Feature Importances**
+   - Plotted top contributing features from the Random Forest model

+5. **Evaluate Using Cross-Validation**
+   - Performed 5-fold cross-validation
+   - Achieved ~99.7% average accuracy